Psychology and Therapy: General Self-Help

 Originally published in 1996 but undergoing continuous updating and revision, this e-book of some 1000 pages covers a range of topics from stress and anxiety to depression, anger and aggression, dependency and relationships.
 Although it suffers somewhat from the 'sprawl' which sometimes affects online publications -- a sense that one discussion or another has been 'bolted on' to an older piece of text, impacting the overall organization and coherence -- nonetheless there is a great deal of information here which may be useful to clients and practitioners.

-This page was last reviewed by Dr Greg Mulhauser, Tuesday, 7 April 2009.
+This page was last reviewed by Dr Greg Mulhauser, Thursday, 3 November 2022.